Hazard and Risk are two different terms. While people use it interchangeably.

 - Working under stress can cause you injuries.

 These are hazard examples.
-Of course, hazard can be classified into more than one type as below.
+Of course, hazards can be classified into more than one type as below.

 Different Types of Hazards